The 24 Players Going To Train Before Vlatko Andonvski's First Game

 The USWNT might not need more depth in the midfield, but Sullivan can still offer some.
 The young captain of the Washington Spirit can play a defensive midfield position if Andonovski wants to let Ertz play defense instead of midfield.
 However, Sullivan can also play as an attacking midfield and give the USWNT a few goals if needed.

-It has been a long time since Williams played with the USWNT, but she is best American scorer in the NWSL and could be a solid replacement to Alex Morgan.
+It has been a long time since Williams played with the USWNT, but she is the best American scorer in the NWSL and could be a solid replacement to Alex Morgan.
 She lead the North Carolina Courage’s attack in the NWSL and her talent could probably translate onto the international level.

 Andonovski is clearly looking for youth in case he decides to replace any of the veterans.
 A few of the younger professional players are now receiving their first call from the USWNT, which may give them a chance to go to Tokyo this summer.

 Purce has gotten a few calls from the USWNT to join training camps, but she is still uncapped.
 The November games may finally be her chance to make her first international appearance.
 She can bring youth to Andonovski’s attack and would probably work well with the other Portland Thorns attackers on the USWNT like Lindsey Horan and Tobin Heath.
 She might book herself a ticket to Tokyo if she can score or set up a few goals.
+Keep in mind, however, that Purce is also capable of being groomed as the next converted fullback.

 The 27-year-old keeper was named to the NWSL Best XI in the 2019 season.
 She clearly caught the eye of Andonovski and will now have the chance to compete with Alyssa Naeher, AD Franch, and Ashlyn Harris for a chance to play in the Olympics.
 Out of all the keepers in Andonovski’s training camp, Bledsoe is the youngest, but she is also the least experienced.
-Andonovski will have to decide if he wants to take a chance on her give her more experience.
+Andonovski will have to decide if he wants to take a chance on her to give her more experience.

 The PSG defender has caught the eye of a couple of different coaches.
 Her father is from England, which is how Cook got the chance to go to one of Great Britain’s training camps.
 However, Andonovski now wants to see if she could be a good fit for the USWNT, so the former Stanford star may have to decide if she would rather play for the United States or Great Britain.
 Certainly, the USWNT is more dominant and has a better shot of bringing home victories, but Great Britain is also one of the best teams in the world and it might be easier to find a place on Phil Neville’s English rosters this summer.